- The “C”quence of healing is connection, confidence, and creativity.

 - Confidence originates from being deeply connected to it.

-- It is the antithesis of pursuing self-esteem where your efforts are spent trying to outrun it.
+- It is the antithesis of pursuing self-esteem where your efforts are spent trying to outrun your past.

 - Ironically, as you allow yourself to be with your unpleasant aspects of your past, self-esteem will grow.